What Is MEMS (Micro-Electro-Mechanical System)? Types & Application

 Using this technology, researchers were able to build a projector with micromirrors (which utilizes MEMS) in the late 1990s.
 Over time, microsensors became more popular: they were gradually integrated into different types of sensors, including sensors for radiation, magnetic fields, temperature, and pressure.

 Today, MEMS are used in almost all smart devices, and they have become much more efficient (in terms of performance and energy consumption) than their larger counterparts.
-They are composed of parts such as microprocessors, microactuators, microsensors, several data processing units.
+They are composed of parts such as microprocessors, microactuators, microsensors, and several data processing units.

 The fabrication of MEMS involves the same techniques that are used to create integrated circuits and semiconductor devices.
 The basic techniques are